bephrem1/NodeCards/README.md

 are not new.
 I simply see that each framework handles things a little differently but the fundamental parts are all the same...facilitating http requests and responses to build a dynamic web application. </br>

-**Node's Use of the Terminal:** It is very interesting to use the Unix-base MacOS terminal so heavily.
+**Node's Use of the Terminal:** It is very interesting to use the Unix-base MacOS terminal so heavily as with Spring I never really used the terminal too much except for git tasks.
 I came into this very comfortable with the terminal and using it in this project was very good for reinforcing that knowledge.
 I used to hate the terminal and git controls a lot but now that I am decently fast and proficient I see the power of the terminal to interact with my project.

 **Note1:** I didn't upload the node_modules folder into the root here.
 You can simply automatically create this by running 'node install' to create the node_modules folder needed to load the modules and run the project properly.